Has TV gotten too bad of a rap?

 Oh, my.
-There are so may kids that love dance and music, but will simply not get the chance to see a ballet live or even be exposed to it on a screen!
+There are so many kids that love dance and music, but will simply not get the chance to see a ballet live or even be exposed to it on a screen!

 This is a type of media that requires a lot of deductive reasoning and imagination.

-Any theatre that incorporate music and dance, I would be remiss not to recommend.
-Children love music and they love following story lines.
+Any theatre that incorporates music and dance I would be remiss not to recommend.
+Children love music and they love following storylines.

 As a child that was made to watch operas while visiting my grandmother, I can assure you, these performances make your child think.